apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user.md

 #### Authorizable Actions

-The former internal Jackrabbit interface `AuthorizableAction` has been slightly adjusted to match OAK requirements and is now part of the public OAK SPI interfaces.
+The former internal Jackrabbit interface `AuthorizableAction` has been slightly adjusted to match Oak requirements and is now part of the public Oak SPI interfaces.
 In contrast to Jackrabbit-core the AuthorizableAction(s) now operate directly on the Oak API, which eases the handling of implementation specific tasks such as writing protected items.

-_todo_

-`org.apache.jackrabbit.oak.spi.security.user.action.*`

-- `AuthorizableAction`
-- `AuthorizableActionProvider`

-See also section [Authorizable Actions](user/authorizableaction.html) for further details and examples.
+See section [Authorizable Actions](user/authorizableaction.html) for further details and examples.

 #### Node Name Generation